2019-10-22

 Subscription Additional Recommendations:

-As of mid 2021, the default pi-hole installs with this subscription list, seen during the base-install:
+As of early 2025, the default pi-hole installs with this subscription list, seen during the base-install:

 https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts